 There are more than white sandy beaches and breathtaking sunsets on Sanibel Island.
 There are also nearly 25 miles of paved Sanibel Island bike trails just waiting to be explored.
 These trails make the beautiful island a true destination for people with an active mindset.
 If you’re ready to take in scenery and island life by bicycle, get ready to pedal and make the most of your time in the sun.

 Sanibel Island bike trails make for an enjoyable way to truly take in the sights of the island.
-Learn more about Sanibel Island bike trails and how you can make exploring the island by bicycle part of your Southwest Florida vacation.
+Sanibel Island bike trails make exploring the island by bicycle part of your Southwest Florida vacation.

 Explore the Sanibel Island bike trails, and make way for new memories formed on two wheels.